-The Ordinance provides for the registration of certification and collective marks.
-Certification marks were registrable under the old Trade Marks Ordinance (Cap.
-43), but collective marks are a new type of registrable marks introduced by the new Ordinance.
+The Trade Marks Ordinance (Cap.
+559) provides for the registration of certification and collective marks.
+Certification marks were registrable under the repealed Trade Marks Ordinance (Cap.
+43), but collective marks are a new type of registrable marks introduced by Cap.
+559.